Allie Jagielo ('11) with her classmates at the Univesity of Iowa's Physician Assistant Studies program.

 The physician assistant profession is one of the fastest growing healthcare careers nationwide.
 Physician assistants (PAs) are becoming integral to the provision of healthcare, especially in the areas of primary care.

 PAs provide health services under the supervision of physicians, and are formally trained to provide diagnostic, therapeutic, and preventive healthcare services.
 Working as members of the healthcare team, they take medical histories, examine and treat patients, order and interpret laboratory tests and x-rays, make diagnoses, and prescribe medications.
 They also treat minor injuries, by suturing, splinting, and casting.
-PAs record progress notes, instruct and counsel patients, and order or carry out therapy.
-In 47 States and the District of Columbia, physician assistants may prescribe medications.
+PAs record progress notes and instruct and counsel patients.
+Most states allow physician assistants to prescribe medications.
 In many rural and inner city areas, PAs practice independently with supervision from a physician 1-2 days per week.

 After two years, students graduate with a Master’s of Physician Assistant Studies.
 Before a PA can begin practicing, he or she must pass the Physician Assistants National Certifying Examination, administered by the National Commission on Certification of Physician Assistants (NCCPA) and open to graduates of accredited PA education programs.

 Cornell can provide excellent preparation for physician assistant programs.
 PA program prerequisites often include the following:

 - Successful undergraduate education as shown by a baccalaureate degree and GPA.
 A competitive GPA is 3.5 or higher.
 Many pre-PA students major in Biochemistry and Molecular Biology, Kinesiology, or Psychology.